Public transport travel card for asylum seekers

 If you are part of a couple or a family, the primary applicant will get one card for themselves and one for each eligible person linked to the claim, such as their partner, children, or other dependents.

-If you live in dispersal accommodation (this usually means a house) outside Belfast, Mears will give you your iLink travel card at your monthly housing inspection in November.
+If you live in a house outside Belfast, a Mears housing manager will come to your house and give you your card during your housing inspection.

 Using your iLink travel card